OpenObservability/OpenMetrics/specification/OpenMetrics.md

 StateSets MUST have one sample per State in the MetricPoint.
 Each State's sample MUST have a label with the MetricFamily name as the label name and the State name as the label value.
 The State sample's value MUST be 1 if the State is true and MUST be 0 if the State is false.

-An example with the states "a", "bb", and "ccc" in which only the value b is enabled and the metric name is foo:
+An example with the states "a", "bb", and "ccc" in which only the value bb is enabled and the metric name is foo:

 ~~~~
 # TYPE foo stateset